Occupational Guide: Diagnostic Medical Sonographer Career

 Over the course of your studies, you’ll have the opportunity to take the Sonography Principles & Instrumentation (SPI) exam, as well as the Abdomen (AB) and Obstetrics and Gynecology (OB/GYN) specialty examinations offered by the American Registry for Diagnostic Medical Sonography (ARDMS).

-Graduates who pass the aforementioned exams can earn the Registered Diagnostic Medical Songrapher (RDMS) credential.
-Most major hospitals and imaging centers only hire certified sonographers, so getting certified by ARDMS is essential.
+Graduates who pass these aforementioned exams can earn their Registered Diagnostic Medical Sonographer (RDMS) credential.
+Most major hospitals and imaging centers only hire certified sonographers, so receiving these certifications are essential.